Cancer Research & Clinical Trials

 WVCI_Physicians_Yasenchak_950px-1

-Several of our physicians here at Willamette Valley serve on research committees to develop new protocols and to determine future studies.
+Several of our physicians here at Willamette Valley Cancer Institute and Research Center serve on SCRI research committees to help develop new protocols and to determine future studies.

 Purpose of Cancer Research Trials

 Clinical trials are research studies designed to develop new and better treatment therapies for all types of cancer.
-They are the centerpiece of the drug-testing system in the United States.
+They are the centerpiece of the therapy-testing system in the United States.
 A clinical trial is often used to learn if a new cancer treatment is more effective and/or has fewer harmful side effects than the current, standard treatment.
 Because all new cancer treatment therapies must be evaluated through clinical trials, the more people who participate in cancer research trials, the sooner other cancer patients can benefit from life-saving treatment options.

 There are four different types of cancer clinical trials, which include: